A Study of Brigatinib Compared to Alectinib in Adults With Non-Small-Cell Lung Cancer

 - Have a history or presence at baseline of pulmonary interstitial disease, drug related pneumonitis, or radiation pneumonitis.

 - Have uncontrolled hypertension.
 Participants with hypertension should be under treatment for control of blood pressure upon study entry.

 - Had received systemic treatment with strong cytochrome P-450 (CYP) 3A inhibitors, moderate CYP3A inhibitors, strong CYP3A inducers, or moderate CYP3A inducers within 14 days before randomization.

 - Treatment with any investigational systemic anticancer agents within 14 days or 5 half-lives, whichever is longer, before randomization.

-- Had received chemotherapy or radiation therapy within 14 days of randomization except for stereotactic radiosurgery (SRS) or stereotactic body radiation therapy.
+- Had received chemotherapy or radiation therapy within 14 days before randomization except for stereotactic radiosurgery (SRS) or stereotactic body radiation therapy.

 - Had received antineoplastic monoclonal antibodies within 30 days of randomization.